ioccc-src/winner/1990/westley/README.md

 ### Alternate build:

-If you have an old enough compiler try and to see how C has changed over the years:
+If you have an old enough compiler or if you want to see how C changed over the
+years:

 ``` <!---sh-->
     make alt